March 3, 2026

 Methodology: How we picked the best prepaid SIM cards

 There are more than 50 prepaid phone plans in the U.S., which means that there are more than 50 prepaid SIM cards to choose from.
-It can be overwhelming to narrow down the best prepaid phone plans and just as overwhelming to narrow down the best prepaid SIM cards, as the reasons for activation vary.
+It can be overwhelming to narrow down the best prepaid phone plans or the best prepaid SIM cards, as the reasons for activation vary.
 We chose to focus on travel as the main motivator for finding a prepaid SIM card, in which case, it was important that we considered the following:

 • Ease of purchase and activation